DCRalph/DCRalph/README.md

 # Hi there 👋

 - 📫 How to reach me: [Homing pigeon](https://www.lockheedmartin.com/)
-- 🤔 I’m looking for help with life
+- 🤔 The bug isn't in my code, it's in the intel architecture
 - ⚡ Fun fact: I can confidently center divs
 - 💻 https://williamgiles.co.nz